 While you might be in the mountains, you can still experience a coastal vibe with a stop in the resort’s indoor water park.

-To read more about the adventure to Harrisonburg & Rockingham County, head over to Virginia is for Lovers blog.
+To find more ideas while traveling to Harrisonburg & Rockingham County, head over to Virginia is for Lovers blog.